Kwing95/bertram-coffee/README.txt

 1. Confirm the name of each employee, the cost of their preferred cup of coffee, whether or not they received coffee at the group outing, and if they have an existing outstanding balance not accounted for as an initial condition.
-2. Click "Calculate Payee" for each coffee outing to determine who should pay for that outing.
+2. Click "Calculate Payer" for each coffee outing to determine who should pay for that outing.

 Additional notes: